Cost-sharing standard

 | 5 | 38% | 190% |

-The cost-sharing standard also applies to households with more than five people.
-From January 1, 2023, the age limit will be raised to 27 years or older.
+The cost-sharing standard also applies to households with more than 5 people.
+As of January 1, 2023, the age limit has been raised to 27 years or older.

-Not all housemates count toward the cost-sharing standard.
-Exceptions are:
+Not all housemates are included in the cost-sharing standard.
+Exceptions include:

-- the person with whom you share a household, if no one else lives in the home;
+- the person with whom you share a household, provided no one else lives in the home;

-- the commercial tenant/subtenant/boarder or the landlord/sublandlord/board provider who lives in the same dwelling;
+- the commercial tenant/subtenant/boarder or the landlord/sublandlord/host who lives in the same dwelling;

 - tenants with a commercial lease (and who pay a commercial rent);

-- students enrolled in a program that may entitle them to student financing or a study cost allowance;
+- students enrolled in a program that qualifies them for student financial aid or a tuition assistance grant;

-- students following a vocational training program (BBL students);
+- students enrolled in a work-based learning program (BBL students);

-- displaced persons in crisis situations who are not themselves entitled to assistance under the Participation Act (applies provisionally until September 1, 2023).
+- displaced persons in crisis situations who are not themselves eligible for social assistance under the Participation Act (this applies provisionally until September 1, 2023).

 Income and assets of housemates

 Are you married and living with your partner?
 Or do you share a household with someone?
-If so, that person's income and assets will be taken into account when determining your entitlement to social assistance.
+If so, that person’s income and assets will be taken into account when determining your eligibility for public assistance.

 What should I do?

-You do not need to do anything.
-Werkzaak Rivierenland will assess whether the cost-sharing standard applies to you.
+You don’t need to do anything.
+Werkzaak Rivierenland will determine whether the cost-sharing standard applies to you.

-You can reach Werkzaak Rivierenland on working days by calling 088 9375 000.
-Do you have a question for your income advisor?
-Then call him or her directly during the telephone consultation hours.
+You can reach Werkzaak Rivierenland on weekdays at 088 9375 000.
+Do you have a question for your income counselor?
+If so, please call him or her directly during office hours.

 You can find more information on the Werkzaak Rivierenland website at .